Myopia, or near-sightedness, is a common eye condition. It can cause blurry vision and affect the quality of life of those who suffer from it.

 The effects of myopia are worse in children, and if left untreated, it can lead to permanent damage to the eyes and even blindness.
 Myopia is most commonly caused by overuse of near vision, which causes the eyes to develop an abnormally long focal length for near vision.

-In order to prevent myopia from developing in children, doctors often prescribe glasses or contact lenses that restrict near vision.
+In order to prevent it from developing in children, doctors often prescribe glasses or contact lenses that restrict near vision.
 However, because myopia can be caused by both genetic and environmental factors, some doctors recommend that parents exercise their child’s near vision instead of prescribing glasses or contact lenses.

 How to Control Myopia in Children